elehcimd/pynb/README.md

     a + b
 ```

-This notebook is composed by five (5) cells: `[md, py, py, md, py]`.

 The names of the parameters of the `cells` function are mapped to command line arguments.
 In the example above, we have two arguments `a` and `b`.
+This notebook is composed by five (5) cells: `[md, py, py, md, py]`.
+At runtime, the parameter values are injected into the notebook as an additional Python cell.
+If the first cell is a Markdown cell, the new parameters Python cell is injected after it.

 Lines whose content is either `'''` or `''''''` have a special meaning: Markdown text is delimited by `'''` and `''''''` serves as cell separator.
 Markdown text delimiters serve also as cell separators.
 An empty Markdown cell `'''\n'''` is equivalent to `''''''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

-In presence of parameters, if the first cell is a Markdown cell, it is treated as the "title cell" and the injected Python cell with the parameters is inserted as the second cell.

 ### The `nbapp` command line tool